-The TCE one on one approach proved to be popular amongst the visitors that stopped by the Humana People to People stand which featured DAPP Zimbabwe activities.
+The Total Control of the Epidemic (TCE) one on one approach proved to be popular among the visitors that stopped by the Humana People to People stand which featured DAPP Zimbabwe activities.
 DAPP Zimbabwe’s response to the UNAIDS’ 90 90 90 target was the major selling point, with TCE being the vehicle to achieving the goals.

-TCE starts with testing the individual for HIV in the areas where there is high HIV prevalence and TB infection.
+TCE starts with testing the individual for HIV in the areas where DAPP works.

-Each person is engaged into dialogue where issues about HIV and AIDS are discussed in depth, addressing fears and concerns of each individual until a clear understanding with the person regarding why HIV testing is important as the entry point to HIV treatment, which may improve health and prolong life.
-The individual is offered HIV testing in the comfort of their homes by trained TCE Field Officers who walk or cycle from house to house.
+Each person is engaged in dialogue where issues about HIV/AIDS are discussed in depth, addressing fears and concerns of each individual until a clear understanding with the person regarding why HIV testing is important as the entry point to HIV prevention, care support and treatment.
+The individual is offered HIV testing in the comfort of their homes by trained TCE Field Officers who conduct door to door visits.
 Each individual is tested for HIV based on their consent.
-The house to house approach also gives a chance to the individuals to engage their sexual partners so they are tested as couples.
+The door to door approach also gives a chance to the individuals to engage their sexual partners so they are tested as couples.
 The TCE Field Officers are trained in couple counselling as well.
 It is very important for couples to make informed decisions about their sexual life together.
-Issues of disclosure amongst partners are made easier as they are dealt with in the household and up front.
+Issues of disclosure among partners are made easier as they are dealt with at household level.